kg-construct/KROWN/README.md

 values in datasets e.g. [GENOMICS](https://doi.org/10.57702/4c9ivpgs),
 but they do not cover all aspects of materialization systems.
-Therefore, it is hard to compare materialization systems among each other in general which is where KROWN comes in!
+Therefore, it is hard to compare materialization systems among each other in general which is where KROWN 👑 comes in!

 ## Data generator

-KROWN provides a data generator to scale the different benchmark scenarios with multiple scaling parameters, configurable through a set of JSON configuration files.
+KROWN 👑 provides a data generator to scale the different benchmark scenarios with multiple scaling parameters, configurable through a set of JSON configuration files.
 This way, any combination can be used of scaling parameters and their values are stored to easily reproduce the generation in the future.

-KROWN's data generator is available inside the [data-generator](./data-generator) folder consisting of scenarios under [data-generator/config](./data-generator/config) and unittests to verify the output of the generator ([data-generator/tests](./data-generator/tests)].
+KROWN 👑's data generator is available inside the [data-generator](./data-generator) folder consisting of scenarios under [data-generator/config](./data-generator/config) and unittests to verify the output of the generator ([data-generator/tests](./data-generator/tests)].
 More information can be found in the [README](data-generator/README.md).